lazojs/lazo/docs/LazoApp.md

 - `name` *(String)*: The name of the header.
 - `value` *(String)*: The value of the header.
 - `options` *(String)*: The options for the header.

-> See the hapijs [documentation](http://hapijs.com/api/) for further information on how the following values are applied to response objects.

 #### Example
 ```javascript